-There are various scenarios which are discussed to analysis and conclude the scope of this paragraph in Schedule I. One interesting aspect to highlight in this circular is that 'whether the agent is required to issue invoice to customer in his own name or in the name of the Principal' is a question that must be determined by the flow of transactions and not left flexible in the hands of the agent.
-But this circular appears to wait upon the agent to confirm who will issue the invoice.
-This aspect can cause great concern because a c&f agent who handles the goods - receive, store and dispatch - on the Principal may pay GST on commission and later it might be imposed on this agent to pay tax 'as if' this entire arrangement were a 'trading transaction' by fiction in para 3 of sch I. At that time, thing would have already concluded and irreversible.
+There are various scenarios which are discussed to analyse and conclude the scope of this paragraph in Schedule I. One interesting aspect to highlight in this Circular is that 'whether the agent is required to issue invoice to customer in his own name or in the name of the Principal' is a question that must be determined by the flow of transactions and not left flexible in the hands of the agent.
+But this Circular appears to require the Agent to confirm who will issue the invoice.
+This aspect can cause great concern because a C&F agent who handles the goods-receive, store and dispatch-on the Principal, may pay GST on commission and later it might be imposed on this agent to pay tax 'as if' this entire arrangement were a 'trading transaction' by fiction in Para 3 of Schedule I. At that time, things would have already concluded and become irreversible.

 Experts hold the view that 'if agent handles the goods belonging to Principal', this fiction applies and even though commission earned would be income for income-tax purposes, GST requires total turnover to be treated as outward supply with credit for inward supplies from Principal.
-If the agent does not handle the goods but merely introduces buyer and seller, this fiction would not apply.
-Yet another category would be cases of Customs Brokers who handle the goods not for making further supplies of such goods but to clear them with customs for import or export.
+If the agent does not handle the goods but merely introduces the buyer and seller, this fiction would not apply.
+Yet another category would be the case of Customs Broker who handles the goods not for making further supplies of such goods but to clear them with customs for import or export.

-(ii) Circular No.73/47/2018-GST dated November 5, 2018 (in the context of del-credere agent) states as:
+(ii) Circular No.73/47/2018-GST, dated November 5, 2018 (in the context of del-credere agent) states as: